andreaszabari/Join-Meet-Us/doc/api.md

 api.setVideoInputDevice(deviceLabel, deviceId);
 ```

-You can control the embedded Jitsi Meet conference using the `JitsiMeetExternalAPI` object by using `executeCommand`:
+You can control the embedded Meet conference using the `JitsiMeetExternalAPI` object by using `executeCommand`:

 ```javascript
 api.executeCommand(command, ...arguments);